IRS mileage tax deduction 2008

 Someone told me how they recreated the mileage for one day when they forgot to log the

 difference between personal miles and business.
-They went to a website
+They went to a web site

 that offers online maps and driving directions.